You Are Not Using AI Agents. You Are Engineering Harnesses.

 Read the post

 Paul Jarvis wrote Company of One for a world without AI agents.
 That world no longer exists.
-The ceiling that made staying small feel like a constraint is gone — but a new problem appeared in its place.
+Here is what the company of one looks like today — and the framework built for it.

 Read the post